The Friday Happy List: 30th January 2015

 Ac4qEhL

-One day I plan to gather all my mutinous feelings about this time of the year (acht, cursed, wretched January) into the introduction to the astonishingly brilliant, grammatically experimental, culturally significant and ludicrously handsome book that I will write.
-This will not be a post-modern classic about the picturesque artistic failures of a lady’s man with an eye-patch; nor will it be a dazzling but unsteady rant against capitalism.
-It will be a self-help book called Feel All the Feelings, and it will be stuffed with pictures of cats and extremely simple sugar recipes.
+One day I plan to gather all my feelings about this time of the year (acht, wretched January) into the introduction to the astonishingly brilliant, culturally significant, grammatically experimental book that I will write.
+This will not be a post-modern classic about the artistic failures of a lady’s man with an eye-patch; nor will it be a dazzling but unsteady rant against capitalism.
+It will be a self-help book called Feel All the Feelings, and it will be stuffed with pictures of cats and simple sugar recipes.
 (Take 1 block of fondant icing.
 Cut and shape into mice.
 Feed to excitable children).

-(Side note: I would like to be credited as the captain of this book, rather than the author.
-That should help with the legal implications of plagiarism).
+(Side note: I would like to be credited as the captain of this book, rather than the author).

-Anyway, what I mean to say is that we’re in the last days of January, National Month of Grey Sludge Everywhere, Outside on the Ground and Inside, In Your Very Soul.
-Distraction is 90% of your daily happiness, so here I am trying to distract you, with some great things that are of almost no importance.
-Commence!
+Anyway, what I mean to say is that we’re in the last days of January, Month of Grey Sludge Everywhere.
+Distraction is 90% of happiness, so here I am trying to distract you, with some great things that are of no importance.
+Lettuce begin.

 1. Shakespeare

 ‘Whaaaaat’, I hear you say.
 ‘That guy?
 That guy does not cheer me up’.
 But just give him a moment.
-I was recently sent some Internet Treasure: a list of words that Shakespeare made up.
-He just made them up is all!
-And now we say them like they’re totally legit!
+I recently found some internet treasure: a list of words that Shakespeare made up.
+He just made them up!
+And now we all say them!
 This guy made our whole language delightful.
-We have him to thank for some of my all time favourite words: majestic and moonbeam, green-eyed and tranquil, vaulting, flawed, and dauntless.
-So not only was Shakespeare, along with his motley troupe of rascal actors and playwrights, routinely staging plays in the heart of London that were liberal irreverent cross-dressing riots, radicalising the masses and schooling them to answer sarcastically to their betters; he was also refusing to treat the English language like a precious, cold artefact, and just messing with it to his heart’s content.
+We have him to thank for majestic and moonbeam, green-eyed and tranquil, vaulting, flawed, and dauntless.
+So not only was Shakespeare, along with his motley troupe of rascal actors and playwrights, routinely staging plays in the heart of London that were liberal irreverent cross-dressing riots; he was also messing with the English language to his heart’s content.
 Shakespeare was just messing.
 That guy.
 He cheers me up, always.

 Sexy and a poet.